Missouri Humanities Council: Mission

-MHC is committed to "building a thoughtful, engaged and civil society" by providing and supporting programs and projects which promote humanities education, encourage family reading, and assist Missouri museums, libraries, and community organizations in offering humanities-based activities.
+MH is committed to "building a thoughtful, engaged and civil society" by providing and supporting programs and projects which promote humanities education, encourage family reading, and assist Missouri museums, libraries, and community organizations in offering humanities-based activities.

 To accomplish its goals, the organization has always worked to "create bridges" between humanities scholars and general public audiences.
-In recent years, MHC staff and board members also have come to place considerable emphasis on responding to what constituent and partner communities and organizations see as their needs and priorities, rather than from the "top down."
-Another equally important guiding principle is collaboration: in an era of diminishing resources, MHC works to extend its impact and relevance by engaging as much as possible with partners in its initiatives and programs.
+In recent years, MH staff and board members also have come to place considerable emphasis on responding to what constituent and partner communities and organizations see as their needs and priorities, rather than from the "top down."
+Another equally important guiding principle is collaboration: in an era of diminishing resources, MH works to extend its impact and relevance by engaging as much as possible with partners in its initiatives and programs.
 Recent partners have included the Mark Twain Boyhood Home and Museum, the Missouri History Museum, the Missouri Association of Museums and Archives, and the State Historical Society of Missouri.

 Ongoing Programs and Partnerships

-With an annual budget in the range of $1.2 million per year, and a staff of seven full-time employees, MHC offers a variety of programs.
+MH offers a variety of programs.
 These include competitive grants to support humanities-related projects and programs around the state of Missouri, family reading initiatives, heritage tourism projects, and traveling exhibits.
-The council also collaborates in promoting and providing other public humanities programming such as a speakers' bureau and National History Day in Missouri, which are managed cooperatively with the State Historical Society of Missouri, and a workshop on teaching Mark Twain in the classroom—all of which combined to reach 112,541 individuals in 82 Missouri counties in 2012.
+The council also collaborates in promoting and providing other public humanities programming.
 Ongoing programs include:

-READ from the START (RFTS)

-READ from the START seeks to help parents understand the importance of early childhood reading and acquire skills and strategies that will help them to experience the joy of reading and sharing stories with their children.
-RFTS offers interactive workshops for parents and caregivers of young children, conducted on site at organizations that focus on serving low income, "at-risk" families.

 Traveling Exhibits

-In collaboration with the Missouri History Museum, MHC sends traveling exhibits to Missouri communities on subjects such as Missouri in the Civil War and helps develop programs and exhibits for the host communities to tell their own stories in the context of the larger statewide narrative.
+In collaboration with the Missouri History Museum, MH sends traveling exhibits to Missouri communities on subjects such as Missouri in the Civil War and helps develop programs and exhibits for the host communities to tell their own stories in the context of the larger statewide narrative.

 Project and Program Grants

-MHC awards competitive grants to Missouri institutions, organizations, and communities to help them develop and present high-quality, humanities-based programs, events, exhibits, and publications.
-There are two categories of grants: smaller grants of $2,500 or less, which are evaluated monthly; and major grants over $2,500, which are evaluated three times per year, in March, June, and September.
+MH awards competitive grants to Missouri institutions, organizations, and communities to help them develop and present high-quality, humanities-based programs, events, exhibits, and publications.
+Missouri Humanities’ Mini Grants fund projects up to $2,500.
+Applications are considered two times each year with the following deadlines: MAY 1 & NOVEMBER 1.
+Missouri Humanities’ Major Grants fund projects up to $10,000.
+Applications are considered two times each year with the following deadlines: FEBRUARY 1 & AUGUST 1.

-"Show Me Missouri" Speakers Services
+Missouri Speakers Bureau Services

-In collaboration with the State Historical Society of Missouri, MHC maintains a network of experts and scholars to provide affordable, high-quality programs and presentations for organizations and institutions around the state.
+In collaboration with the State Historical Society of Missouri, MH maintains a network of experts and scholars to provide affordable, high-quality programs and presentations for organizations and institutions around the state.